metamorph-inc/openmeta-vahana/README.md

 DOC vs. Range for Tilt Wing Configuration with and without Fuel Weight Constraint
 ![tilt wing fuel_constraint doc vs. range comparison](images/openmeta-vahana-tilt-wing-fuel-weight-constraint.png)
+---

 ## Vahana Configuration Trade Study
 Project Vahana is an Airbus A³ campaign to create a low-cost, single-passenger, electric VTOL aircraft.
-As part of their design process, Airbus conducted the Vahana Configuration Trade Study to better examine 2 different configurations (an electric helicopter and an electric eight fan tilt-wing) using multidisciplinary design optimization (MDO).
+As part of their design process, Airbus conducted the Vahana Configuration Trade Study to better examine 2 different configurations (an electric helicopter and an electric eight-fan tilt-wing) using multidisciplinary design optimization (MDO).

-The A³ team set up a MDO sizing problem in which they compared an electric helicopter model and an electric eight fan tilt-wing model over a range of operating distances (10 km to 200 km in 10 km steps).
+The A³ team set up a MDO sizing problem in which they compared an electric helicopter model and an electric eight-fan tilt-wing model over a range of operating distances (10 km to 200 km in 10 km steps).
 At each distance, both vehicle models were optimized seperately for Direct Operating Cost (DOC) by varying 5 design variables: Cruise Speed, Rotor Radius, Battery Mass, and Takeoff Mass.
 The A³ team also provided the optimizer with 3 constraint equations (4 if the vehicle was a helicopter) that defined certain design requirements - E.g. the vehicle's effective energy capacity had to be greater than the amount of energy required to execute a reserve ("worst case") mission.

 As a result of their Sizing Trade Study, the Vahana team concluded that an eight-fan, tilt-wing configuration would best meet their broad design requirements for a low-cost, single-passenger, electric VTOL aircraft.